evanmtp/graphicscorereader/README.md

 # Graphic Score Reader

-Developed by [Laboratoire son / matière](https://www.son-matiere.org/) (programming: Evan Montpelier), **GSR** is a macOS Max for Live device for real-time scrolling of graphical score files, allowing score playback to be combined with the audio and MIDI features of Ableton Live.
+Developed by [Laboratoire son / matière](https://www.son-matiere.org/) (programming: Evan Montpellier), **GSR** is a macOS Max for Live device for real-time scrolling of graphical score files, allowing score playback to be combined with the audio and MIDI features of Ableton Live.

 ---